Kansas Limited Power of Attorney Form

 Step 4 – Notarize

-Kansas requires notarization for limited POA forms, as well as two (2) witnesses.
+Kansas requires notarization for limited power of attorney forms, as well as two (2) witnesses.
 Once the notary public watches both parties sign, they will digitally or physically stamp the form.
 Additionally, they must include their full name, signature, the signing date, and the expiration date of their commission.